therichkid/content-transformer-contao-to-wordpress/README.md

 - Transform **news**
 - Transform **articles**
+- Transform **events**
 - Sanitize content
 - Add categories based on the pages and news archive tables
+- Filter content based on a provided timestamp
 - Only keep content from whitelisted categories
 - Remap categories
 - Add and remap authors